Category:

 Following the Discovery Day, decisions should be made quickly while impressions are fresh in everyone’s mind.
 It is often too easy to confuse people or issues after a couple of days have passed.
 As soon as possible the Approval Committee should meet.
 Listen to the impressions everyone has of the candidate.
 If any member of your management or support team has some concerns, while it may not warrant a veto of the candidate, it certainly is worth a bit of probing before reaching a decision.
 Once a decision has been made, and certainly within no more than 48 hours, the prospect should be contacted and informed of your decision.

-When delivering bad news it is important to take control of the conversation and deliver the news quickly to prevent undue embarrassment for the prospect.
+When delivering bad news, it is important to take control of the conversation and deliver the news quickly to prevent undue embarrassment for the prospect.
 If they are qualified, move the prospect to the next step by giving them some “homework” to keep them reaching for your opportunity.
 Don’t fall into the trap of trying to close the sale by “selling” the franchisee on the opportunity.
 If your team did its job well during Discovery Day, the prospect understands the value of your opportunity, and you should keep them in the mode of selling themselves to you and moving to working on getting to the close so that they can get their business up and running.

 One trick of the trade is to have one of your development team members pick up the prospect at the airport, if that is possible, and bring them back to the airport at the end of the day.
 Back to Bill’s advice, the time you spend in the car can be the most telling and give you a great vantage point on determining what a prospect is really thinking and whether they will fit into your culture.
 In the quiet, non-threatening venue of the drive to and from the airport, prospects are more at ease, and “off the record” remarks often reveal far more than they do in a formal setting.
 But remember, just because it’s not a formal setting, you still need to be certain your staff stays within the bounds of your franchise sales compliance program.
 To ensure they don’t make any mistakes, make certain that everyone involved in meeting with the prospect, and that includes even the receptionist, has been trained in the franchise selling procedures.

-Do you have further questions about marketing your franchise system?
+Do you have questions about franchising your business?

-MSA can provide expert guidance on attracting qualified franchise candidates for a successful and sustainable franchise business.
+MSA Worldwide provides expert guidance on building a successful and sustainable franchise business.
+Contact us today for a complimentary consultation.

 Get Strategic Advice